haesleinhuepf/git-bob/README.md

 Do not use this technology if you are not aware of the costs and consequences.

 > [!CAUTION]
-> When using the Anthropic, OpenAI, Google Gemini or any other endpoint via git-bob, you are bound to the terms of service
+> When using the Anthropic, OpenAI, Google Gemini, Mistral or any other endpoint via git-bob, you are bound to the terms of service
 > of the respective companies or organizations.
 > The GitHub issues, pull requests and messages you enter are transferred to their servers and may be processed and stored there.
 > Make sure to not submit any sensitive, confidential or personal data.
 Also using these services may cost money.